[Note: This post was updated in May 2014 when the ING Direct Streetwise Funds changed their name to the Tangerine

 But ETFs carry additional costs that are often ignored by beginning investors.
 Trading commissions are the most obvious: it typically costs $10 to buy or sell ETFs, while index mutual funds can be traded for free.
-Some brokerages do offer a limited selection of commission-free ETFs, and a few independents offer trades for less than $10.
-But at the other end of the spectrum, bank brokerages may offer low commissions only on larger accounts: investors with less than $50,000 may pay as much as $29 per trade.
+(Some brokerages do offer a limited selection of commission-free ETFs, and a few independents offer trades for less than $10.)

 Are index funds or ETFs right for you?

 All of which is to say that as marvelous as ETFs are, they are often inferior to index mutual funds for investors with small accounts.
 My rough minimum for using ETFs is $50,000, but the actual cut-off varies a lot depending which specific ETFs or index funds you use, the commission charged by your brokerage, how many trades you make, and whether the brokerage charges an annual account fee.

 To help you make this comparison yourself, I’ve built a spreadsheet you can download here.
 You can fill in the each of the yellow cells according to your individual circumstances and it will calculate the total annual cost of several different options.
 I have pre-programmed the spreadsheet with three versions Global Couch Potato as well as the Tangerine Balanced Portfolio, which has the same asset allocation.
 You can customize it any way you like, but be careful not to mess up the formulas.

 If you’re an investor who focuses only on MERs, you’ll be surprised at some of the results.
 For example: